-A. The Blueprint, and its corresponding supplemental materials, can be read from beginning to end to give a comprehensive overview of the measure lifecycle and measure development process or it can be used as reference when specific topics arise.
+You can read the Blueprint, and its corresponding supplemental materials, from beginning to end to give a comprehensive overview of the Measure Lifecycle or it can be used as reference when specific topics arise.

 CMS designed the Blueprint primarily as an electronic document with navigation bookmarks and internal and external hyperlinks.
 The Blueprint provides information about CMS priorities and the basics of each stage of the Measure Lifecycle and contains hyperlinks to supplemental materials with additional detailed information.
 The supplemental materials, in turn, refer back to specific sections of the Blueprint.

 Any text formatted in blue represents an external hyperlink and has an external link icon.
 Internal links have dotted blue underlines.
 We provide links to resources throughout the Blueprint.
 Key terms have hover overs with their glossary entries.

 - I’m a first-time user, where should I start?

 New users of the Blueprint should start with Chapters 1, 2, and 3.
 These three chapters provide high-level overviews of CMS’s goals and priorities and the different stakeholders’ roles in measure development.
 Those new to quality and quality measurement can also start by reading Quality Measurement 101 (PDF), which gives a high-level overview of the importance and uses of quality measurement in the context of CMS programs.